OMSAS – GPA Calculations

 OMSAS uses a 4.0 scale.
 We will convert your grades using the OMSAS Undergraduate Grade Conversion Table and the scale noted for your university in the table.
 Do not attempt to reconcile alpha grades to any of the percentage scales.

 The following are not normally included in the OMSAS grade point average (GPA):

 - College courses (even if transfer credit is granted)

 - Challenge for credit courses

 - Undergraduate courses taken as part of a graduate program

-- MD programs
+- Doctor of Medicine programs

 The undergraduate academic record will include all information relating to undergraduate studies you undertake.

 We process international transcripts as non‑convertible; therefore, we do not calculate a GPA for universities outside of Canada and the US.